microsoft/vscode-docs/api/extension-capabilities/overview.md

 PageTitle: Extension Capabilities
 ---

-# Extensions and You
+# Extensions Capabilities

 Extensions let you extend VS Code.
 This can range from how the editor looks, to the commands and keyboard shortcuts that are available, to what programming languages are supported.
-Much of VS Code's built-in functionality—such as node debugging support and the markdown preview—is built on the same extension APIs that you as an extension author have access to.
+Much of VS Code's built-in functionality — such as node debugging support and the markdown preview — is built on the same extension APIs that you as an extension author have access to.
 Check out the [marketplace](https://marketplace.visualstudio.com/vscode) now to get a sense of what extensions are capable of and just how powerful they can be.

 The breadth of VS Code's extensibility can be a bit daunting, so this page breaks VS Code's many extension points down into a few, high-level categories, with links to much more detailed documentation on each.
-These categories are not ridged; a single extension can use extension points from any of them.
+These categories are not mutually exclusive; a single extension can use extension points from any of them.

 ## Theming